Laurie Lee: Honours and awards

 Lee received several awards, including the Atlantic Award (a Canadian literary award (1944), the Society of Authors travelling award (1951), the William Foyle Poetry Prize (1956) and the W. H. Smith and Son Award (1960).

 In As I Walked Out One Midsummer Morning, Lee writes of his stay in Almuñécar, a Spanish fishing village which he calls "Castillo".
 In 1988 the citizens of Almuñécar erected a statue in Lee's honour.

 In 1993, A Moment of War was chosen as a Notable Book of the Year by the editors of the New York Times Book Review.

 Lee provided a great deal of valuable support to the Brotherhood of Ruralists in their attempts to establish themselves in the 1970s, and he continued to do so until his death; his essay Understanding the Ruralists opened the Brotherhood's major 1993 retrospective book.
 Indeed, it was Lee who is said to have given them the name "Ruralists."

 In 2003 the British Library acquired Lee's original manuscripts, letters and diaries.
 The collection includes two unknown plays and drafts of Cider with Rosie, which reveal that early titles for the book were Cider with Poppy, Cider with Daisy and The Abandoned Shade.

 Final years

 In the 1960s, Lee and his wife returned to Slad to live near his childhood home, where they remained for the rest of his life, though for many years he retained a flat in Chelsea, coming to London to work during the week and returning to Slad at weekends.
 Lee revealed on the BBC1 Wogan show in 1985 that he was frequently asked by children visiting Slad as part of their O-Level study of Cider with Rosie "where Laurie Lee was buried", assuming that the author was dead.

 An archive recording of Lee's voice was used for the narration of the Carlton Television film Cider with Rosie (1998), which was first broadcast after his death.
 The screenplay was written by his friend John Mortimer.

-Laurie Lee died in Slad on 13 May 1997, at the age of 82.
+Lee died of bowel cancer at home in Slad on 13 May 1997, at the age of 82.
 He is buried in the local churchyard.